 To this day, I still enjoy my rowing machine, thinking about proper technique, toddling around on the ocean with my kids in recreational boats and imagining my next masters rowing race.

 I think of how a number of my friends and acquaintances in middle and late age have died: on their rowing machines.
 My Olympic coach, Mike Spracklen, said he would be happiest if he died in his coaching boat.
 When I first heard these stories as a young man, they sounded insane.
 Now, as I age, these ideas feel more romantic.
 Maybe one day I, too, will find peace in motion and melt into the liquid beyond with one final push through pain.

 For now, I’m involved in the business of rowing, helping to market and sell recreational boats through Whitehall Spirit and Oar Board.
 In addition, I pick up occasional work as a journalist and commentator on the sport, which keeps both the learnings and their pains of hard-earned realizations alive.

 The constant in my life has been rowing.
 The energy, euphoria, and pain of my discipline ebbs and flows.
 These sensations remind me that I must constantly work to find peace in all manifestations.
 My discipline keeps me grounded, humble, and hard-working.

-Courage is the sum of fear and purposeful action.
+Courage is when fear exists, but does not stop your purposeful actions.
 It’s this courage to continue that will lead us to more peaks in our lives and pay the tax for more moments of peace.

 Let’s be honest: the only true finish line in our mortal lives is death.
 Life goes on after both massive failures and grand achievements.
 Our path continues after both our venerated and despicable actions become old news.
 Navigating our individual life journeys takes a lot of courage.
 Moving forward—beyond the emotional baggage of the past—requires uplifting insights that we can use as stepping stones to create a better future.